camigutie/DS4002-Project1/README.md

 This repository contains the contents necessary to implement our sentiment analysis which consists of 3 main folders:

 DATA FOLDER:
-raw.csv: Our raw dataset containing email_text (str) and email_type (str) sentiment.csv: Our dataset with sentiment analysis scores.
+* raw.csv: Our raw dataset containing email_text (str) and email_type (str)
+* sentiment.csv: Our dataset with sentiment analysis scores.
 These calculations take a long time so we've saved them here as a benchmark.
-This file contains email_text, email_type, and four values representing sentiment intensity scores. email.parquet: Our final established dataset after transforming email_text to numerical representation using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
+This file contains email_text, email_type, and four values representing sentiment intensity scores.
+* email.parquet: Our final established dataset after transforming email_text to numerical representation using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
 We used unigrams and bigrams.

 OUTPUT FOLDER:

 * ADD

 SCRIPTS FOLDER:
+* basic_eda.ipynb: This script reads in the raw.csv for exploratory data analysis of the relationship between the email text and email type columns.
+Distribution of email types, email text length, and most common words are investigated through figures.
-make_data.ipynb: This script transforms raw.csv to email.parquet, adding sentiment analysis scores, and transforming email_text to numerical representations.
-This file takes a long time to run, so we recommend you use the email.parquet we've provided and skip straight to analysis.ipynb. analysis.ipynb: This script uses email.parquet to train a logistic regression model to predict whether an email is spam or not.
+* make_data.ipynb: This script transforms raw.csv to email.parquet, adding sentiment analysis scores, and transforming email_text to numerical representations.
+This file takes a long time to run, so we recommend you use the email.parquet we've provided and skip straight to analysis.ipynb.
+* analysis.ipynb: This script uses email.parquet to train a logistic regression model to predict whether an email is spam or not.
 This script measures the accuracy of the model and generates scripts and tables for our output folder.

 ## (3) Result Replication